ajraj27/Burger-Builder/README.md

-It is simple react app to dynamically create a burger.
+A React app to dynamically add ingredients to a burger.
+User Authentication to checkout and purchase the burger.
+Implemented using React and Firebase for database purposes.